The No-sweat Guide to the Passive Voice in Spanish

 Active Voice vs. Passive Voice

-In order to understand the passive voice, the first thing we need to do is know the difference between the active and the passive voices.
+To understand the passive voice, we first need to know the difference between the active and the passive voices.

 Yo escribí estas cartas.
 (I wrote these letters.)